-Learning Services coordinates academic support services, including peer tutoring, study halls, and individual academic support for all students.
+Learning Services coordinates academic support services, including peer tutoring, disability services, and individual academic support for all students.
 The following outlines our policies regarding the services we offer.

-As a supplement to regular class work, students may elect to work with trained, faculty-recommended peer tutors.
-Peer tutors help students master course content, prepare for exams and develop more efficient study strategies.
-Students with questions about Peer Tutoring should visit this section of our website or speak with Kristin M. Sites, the Assistant Director of Learning Services.
+As a supplement to regular class work, students may elect to work with trained, faculty recommended Peer Tutors.
+Peer Tutors help students master course content, prepare for exams and develop more efficient study strategies.
+Students with questions should visit the Peer Tutoring webpage or email with Kristin M. Sites, the Assistant Director of Learning Services.

 Mount St. Mary’s University recognizes that students with documented disabilities may require reasonable accommodations and appropriate academic adjustments as stated in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Current and valid documentation of disability, including functional limitations and the impact of disability on academic performance, is required.
-Students with disabilities should contact the Director of Learning Services at (301) 447-5006.
+Students with disabilities should email the Director of Learning Services or call (301) 447-5006.

 Academic Probation/Dismissal Alert